Brand Name: Nexcede

 - Use caution in asthma (bronchial), cardiac disease, chronic heart failure, hypertension, renal impairment, and systemic lupus erythematosus (SLE).

-- Long-term administration of NSAIDs may result in renal papillary necrosis and other renal injury; patients at greatest risk include the elderly, or those with impaired renal function, hypovolemia, heart failure, liver dysfunction, salt depletion, and individuals taking diuretics, ACE inhibitors, or angiotensin receptor blockers (ARBs).
+- Long-term administration of NSAIDs may result in renal papillary necrosis and other renal injuries; patients at greatest risk include the elderly, or those with impaired renal function, hypovolemia, heart failure, liver dysfunction, salt depletion, and individuals taking diuretics, ACE inhibitors, or angiotensin receptor blockers (ARBs).

 - Heart Failure (HF) risks.